great-expectations/great_expectations/docs/guides/connecting_to_your_data/how_to_configure_a_dataconnector_to_introspect_and_partition_a_file_system_or_blob_store.md

 ```python file=../../../tests/integration/docusaurus/connecting_to_your_data/how_to_introspect_and_partition_your_data/files/yaml_example_gradual.py#L147-L164
 ```

-Now run this code again to test your configuration:
+Now run this code to test your configuration:

 ```python file=../../../tests/integration/docusaurus/connecting_to_your_data/how_to_introspect_and_partition_your_data/files/yaml_example_gradual.py#L33
 ```